Weekly live workshop

 I run 3 to 7 client engagements at a time.
 Every client has named AI agents trained on their strategic narrative and voice.
 Those agents spin up websites, landing pages, sales enablement... the deliverables a marketing agency used to charge $50K for and take 90 days to ship.

-I have a mission command center of seven full-time AI agents running 24/7.
-They have names: Tara, Sara, June, Bob, Spike, Gary, and Cleo.
-I built the whole thing myself, in a day, without knowing how to code.
+I have a mission command center of eight full-time AI agents running 24/7.
+They have names: Tara, Sara, June, Bob, Gary, Cleo, Nora, and Vera.
+I built the whole thing myself, without knowing how to code.

 That's the part most CEOs don't believe until they see it.
 You don't need a technical background.
 You need to know what's possible, and then you point AI at the right problems.